 The name given to your governing document will depend on your charity's legal form.
-The common legal forms for charities are:
+The common legal forms for charities with investments can be found on the table on the next page.

 Legal form Type of governing document

 Company Articles of association

 Unincorporated association Constitution

-e containe) i negarateri Trust Trust deed Scottish Charitable Incorporated Organisation (SCIO) SCIO constitution Royal Charter charity Royal Charter, and any by-laws and rules
+Trust Trust deed

+Scottish Charitable Incorporated Organisation (SCIO) SCIO constitution

+Royal Charter charity Royal Charter, and any by-laws and rules